nearform/aws-apn-connector/README.md

   // executes against the web portal to create session await client.connect('username', 'password')

+  // gets all certifications from the website const isRemoved = await client.users.deactivateByName('Irene Cara')  // Take your passion and make it happen.

   // gets all certifications from the website const certifications = await client.certifications.all()